Guacam-Ole/AutoShutDown/README.md

 `autoshutdown /mouse=3 /comand=notepad /params=this is a dummy.txt` - Open 'this is a dummy.txt' with notepad after 3 minutes without mousemovements

 If you combine `/mouse` and `/down` autoshutdown _first_ waits for mousemovements to stop and _after that_ checks if downloads are below the threshold

-This is meant to be lightwight.
-So if you for example add a word where a number is expected you will receive a fancy exception instead.